Options to remove spray paint from your car include soap and water, non-acetone nail polish remover, WD-40, and more.

 Gasoline or WD-40

 If you’re going to try removing spray paint from your car with gasoline or WD-40, be careful, Both are flammable and should therefore be handled with appropriate precautions.
+But the good news is that you can use WD-40 to remove spray paint from your car.

 - Gasoline or WD-40